Students accepted for Fall 2020 will attend New Student Orientation August 21-25. On May 1, additional information will

 The Tribe Guide

 Each semester, a Tribe Guide is developed to guide new students through their initial W&M transition.
 The overarching checklist provides you with a succinct way to ensure all of your new student requirements are met in a timely and efficient manner.

 New Student Orientation Program

 Attending New Student Orientation is an enrollment requirement for all new students.
-Spring Orientation check-in will be held in the Campus Center on Friday, January 11 from 8 am - 11 am.
-Take a quick look at the DRAFT Spring Orientation Schedule for New Students & Families (pdf) to familiarize yourself with all that is planned.
-The final schedule will be available December 20.
+Spring Orientation check-in will be held in the Campus Center on Friday, January 17 from 8:30 am - 11 am.
+Take a quick look at this year's Spring Orientation DRAFT Schedule for New Students & Families to familiarize yourself with all that is being planned.
 During Orientation, you will get to know your roommate, hallmates and many other new W&M students.
-These are relationships that you'll carry with you throughout your years at W&M.
+These are relationships that you will carry with you throughout your years at W&M.

 Family Orientation Program